laserkittens/whoami/README.md

 ## Why?

-Because I had [that account and username](https://github.com/danzek) before I started using the moniker "4n68r".
+Because I wanted to make a GitHub Pages site with the laserkittens subdomain.

-## But why would you make a second account?
+## But why would you make a *third* account?

-Because people might look for me under this username.
-So now this is a pointer to [my main account](https://github.com/danzek).
+Because I can.

 ## I still don't understand